simple-crypto/SMAesH-challenge/website/src/getting_started.md

 ```bash
 python3 scripts/test_submission.py --package ./demo_submission --package-inplace --workdir workdir-eval-inplace --dataset-dir $SMAESH_DATASET --apptainer
 ```
-**We strongly advise** to ensure that the container evaluation is working properly (the same evaluation results should be obtained): the practical evaluation of canditates' submissions will be evaluated using the same procedure.
+**We strongly advise** to ensure that the containerized evaluation is behaving properly: the practical evaluation of canditates' submissions will be evaluated following the same procedure.

 ## Making a submission